a-sh-dev/hyd_ruby_terminal_app/README.md

     - *Alert/Concern*: worse
     - Same-same (is considered as alert/concern category based on the first entry)
     - *Normal*: better
-- When the user's feeling is in *Alert/Concern* category, after the log is displayed, a mental health facts and advice will be displayed before exiting the app, then a helpline number is also displayed.
+- When the user's feeling is in the *Alert/Concern* category, after the log is displayed, a mental health facts and advice will be displayed subsequently before exiting the app, including a helpline number
   - The mental health facts and advice will be catered according to the specific user's feeling: sad / stress / angry

 #### Entertainment